jonnyell89/java_snap/README.md

 ## Stage 2

-- Create a Card class dealCard method that returns the last item in the cards array list.
+- Create a CardGame class dealCard method that returns the last item in the cards array list.

     - Return the item at the index position of the length of the cards array list, minus one to account for indexing.

+- Create a CardGame class sortDeckIntoValueOrder method that sorts in place the cards array list by order of value.

+- Create a CardGame class sortDeckIntoSuitOrder method that sorts in place the cards array list, first by order of suits, then by order of value.